kondrat1206/Project-group7/README.md

 # Address Book CLI Application

 This is a command-line interface (CLI) application for managing an address book.
 The application allows you to add, edit, and view contacts along with their phone numbers and birthdays, email, and home addresses.
-Allows search for address book with matces in phone, name or other fields.
+Allows search for address book with matches in phone, name or other fields.

 Module Notes allows working with notes, creating, deleting, and sorting them.
 Keyword search functionality has been implemented.

-Module SortFolder will sort your files in target folder, depends file extension for categories: Images, Video, Documents, Archives etc. After sorting, archives will be unpacked.
+Module SortFolder will sort your files in the target folder, depends file extension for categories: Images, Video, Documents, Archives etc. After sorting, archives will be unpacked, and Cyrillic symbols translate to Latin

 ## Installation: